Waste and Garbage - FAQ

 It is a violation of the Community Standards Bylaw 5M2004 to allow waste material to accumulate on your property.

 What types of waste are not collected by Waste & Recycling Services at my residence?

-- Automobile waste including parts, tires and batteries.
+- No automobile waste including parts, tires and batteries are collected.

-- Large household appliances and furniture, mattresses and box springs.
+- No large household appliances and furniture, mattresses and box springs are collected.
 It is the owner's responsibility to take these items to any of the City landfills for disposal.

-- Trees, tree limbs, shrubs, bushes, loam, gravel, sod and prunings that are not properly packaged.
+- No trees, tree limbs, shrubs, bushes, loam, gravel, sod and prunings that are not properly packaged are collected.

-- Waste that is unsafe to the collector to access or handle.
+- No waste that is unsafe to the collector to access or handle is collected.

 What do I do about my tree trimmings?

 Put branches and yard waste directly into the green cart.
 Put extra yard waste into paper yard waste bags.
 Roll the top of the bags closed to prevent spills and allow your collector to pick up bags properly.
 Set bags at least 0.5m (2ft) away from your cart.

 What about my grass clippings?